 Strengths and weaknesses of the study

 The study uses data from the Human Mortality Database.
-These data are reported following a uniform set of procedures for each population, and although there are potential errors, such as age heaping and age exaggeration, are widely accepted as reliable and comparable.17 The methods used to calculate life disparity and probability of dying at 12 months replicate those of experts in the field, and were checked [Jon]…5 14 15 We also examine trends rather than year-on-year changes, as it has been suggested these are more useful due to annual fluctuations.18 Comparison of the countries with the best and worst rates identified by the ONS11 removes bias of country selection, and comparison with geographically and politically similar nations demonstrated reversal of trends is not inevitable, as well as the unexpected finding of Canada’s deteriorating life disparity.
+These data are reported following a uniform set of procedures for each population, and although there are potential errors, such as age heaping and age exaggeration, are widely accepted as reliable and comparable.17 The methods used to calculate life disparity and probability of dying at 12 months replicate those of experts in the field, and were checked against code supplied by one of the pioneers in using these methods…5 14 15 We also examine trends rather than year-on-year changes, as it has been suggested these are more useful due to annual fluctuations.18 Comparison of the countries with the best and worst rates identified by the ONS11 removes bias of country selection, and comparison with geographically and politically similar nations demonstrated reversal of trends is not inevitable, as well as the unexpected finding of Canada’s deteriorating life disparity.

 There are some limitations.
 For example, the UK is reported as one summary statistic, concealing differences between the devolved nations.
 This has been shown to be important, for example in Scotland where intentional investment was made to reduce IMR, and more recently, Scotland’s response to COVID-19.